inensus/MPManager/README.md

 127.0.0.1       db.mpmanager.local
 ```
 ## 2. Install Dependencies
-All the dependencies will be automatically installed on step **1.2**.
+All  dependencies will be automatically installed on step **1.2**.
 However, if you need additional dependencies, install them in the `laravel` container.
 To Install additional php dependencies enter the Docker-Container named `laravel`  navigate to `mpmanager`  & run `php ../composer.phar install XXX`

 ## 3. Migrate the database changes ;